JOravetz/Alpaca-Snapshot-Analyzer/README.md

 - Fetch stock snapshots for multiple symbols simultaneously.
 - Extract trade, quote, minute bar, daily bar, and previous daily bar data.
 - Filter the data by type to focus on specific subsets.
+- Sort the output by any available column.
 - Omit specific columns from the output.
-- Output the processed data in a structured format for easy analysis.
 - Output the processed data in a structured format for easy analysis.

 The Alpaca Snapshot Analyzer is designed for traders, investors, and analysts who require detailed and up-to-date stock data.
 It provides valuable insights for making informed decisions, identifying trends, and performing data-driven analysis.